moleculerjs/site/source/docs/0.15/networking.md

 title: Networking
 ---
-In order to communicate with other nodes (ServiceBrokers) you need to configure a transporter.
-Most of the supported transporters connect to a central message broker that provide a reliable way of exchanging messages among remote nodes.
-These message brokers mainly support publish/subscribe messaging pattern.
+To enable communication between nodes (ServiceBrokers), you must configure a transporter.
+The available transporters typically connect to a central message broker, facilitating reliable message exchange among remote nodes.
+These message brokers primarily support the publish/subscribe messaging pattern.

 <div align="center">
     <img src="assets/networking.svg" alt="Networking diagram" />
 </div>

 ## Transporters
-Transporter is an important module if you are running services on multiple nodes.
-Transporter communicates with other nodes.
-It transfers events, calls requests and processes responses ...etc.
-If multiple instances of a service are running on different nodes then the requests will be load-balanced among them.
+The transporter module in Moleculer plays a critical role in facilitating communication between services running on multiple nodes.
+It manages the transmission of events, request calls, and processing responses among nodes in the network.
+A key feature is its ability to evenly distribute requests among multiple instances of a service running on different nodes, which enhances scalability and efficiency.

-The whole communication logic is outside of transporter class.
-It means that you can switch between transporters without changing any line of code.
+**Abstraction for Seamless Switching**

-There are several built-in transporters in Moleculer framework.
+The communication logic is abstracted away from the transporter class itself.
+This allows for seamless switching between different transporters without requiring any modifications to your service code.
+You can choose the most suitable transporter for your needs (e.g., TCP, NATS, Redis) without impacting your service logic, offering flexibility and future-proofing for your application.

 ### TCP transporter
 ![Stable transporter](https://img.shields.io/badge/status-stable-green.svg)